buddhist-uni/buddhist-uni.github.io/_content/booklets/thirty-seven-practices-of-a-bodhisattva.md

 olid: OL37081050M
 ---

-A classic of Tibetan summary of Bodhisattva ethics and practices and how they transform your mind and character.
+A classic, Tibetan summary of Bodhisattva ethics and practices and how they transform your mind and character.